poseidon/typhoon/docs/cl/google-cloud.md

 Login to your Google Console [API Manager](https://console.cloud.google.com/apis/dashboard) and select a project, or [signup](https://cloud.google.com/free/) if you don't have an account.

 Select "Credentials" and create a service account key.
-Choose the "Compute Engine Admin" role and save the JSON private key to a file that can be referenced in configs.
+Choose the "Compute Engine Admin" and "DNS Administrator" roles and save the JSON private key to a file that can be referenced in configs.

 ```sh
 mv ~/Downloads/project-id-43048204.json ~/.config/google-cloud/terraform.json